webdev23/shakti/README.md

 Shell results are converted to html, then served with the php built-in server.

 Commands are sent with ajax/javascript to the php file.

 The server act as a daemon, wait for commands, and can open ports on demand.

     sudo ./shakti

-Default <b>port 707</b>, or pass the port as <b>-p</b> argument:
+Default <b>port 707</b>, or pass the port with the  <b>-p</b> argument:

     sudo ./shakti -p 8080

 ### ⮊ When?

-Anytime when an easy remote controller with no security is desirable.
+Anytime when a remote controller with no security is desirable.

-This tool won't replace ssh, but allow to remotly simulate his behavior, in an easier connection way
+This tool won't replace ssh, but allow to remotly simulate his behavior, in an easier setup way

 If you need security, use ssh.